-Date of Describe How Documenta tion Can Be Verified (choose one)
+Date of Describe How Documentation Can Be Verified (choose one)

 Documentation Issue (mm/yyyy) Submitted in GrantSolutions Web Link (if available)

-NEPA Documentation
+NEPA Docun nentation

-☐ Categorical Exclusion Documentation PE-NEPA
+Categorical Exclusion Documentation PE-NEPA \boxtimes

-(worksheet)-attached application
+(worksheet) application

 was

+granted on

-granted on project by
+project by

 FRA in

 previous

-round-

-CE

-expected

-/
+round

 Environmental Assessment /

 Final Environmental Impact Statement /

-Pro oject NEPA De etermination
+Pr oject NEPA D etermination

 Categorical Exclusion /

-☐ Finding of No Significant Impact /
+Finding of No Significant Impact /

 Record of Decision /

-(5) Select and describe the operational independence Sections 3.4.4 and 3.5.2 of the NOFA for more related to previously-selected projects. • 2 0
+(5) Select and describe the operational independence of the proposed FD/Construction project.
+1 Refer to Sections 3.4.4 and 3.5.2 of the NOFA for more information about operational independence and applications related to previously-selected projects.

 This project is operationally independent.

-This project is operationally independent when considered in conjunction with previously selected or awarded HSIPR project(s) (identify previously selected or awarded projects below).
+This project is operationally independent when project(s) (identify previously selected or award elected or awarded HSIPR

-This project is not operationally independe ent. -
+This project is not operationally independent.

+Briefly clarify the response:

+This project is a complement to the recently awarded p be installed.
+The overall goal of installing this crossove